Top 25 US Universities with the Most Powerful Alumni Network

 • Bruce Beutler, BS (Biology), 1976.
 Nobel Prize in Physiology or Medicine.

-University of Texas at Austin
+21. US Universities with the most powerful alumni: University of Texas at Austin

 The institution has the nation’s eighth largest single-campus enrollment, with over fifty thousand (50,000) undergraduate and graduate students and over 24,000 faculty and staff.

-It is a major center for academic research, with research expenditures above $550 million for the year 2014 -2015 school academic session.
+It is a major center for academic research, with research expenditures above $550 million for the 2014–2015 school academic session.

 The university houses seven museums and seventeen libraries, including the Lyndon Baines Johnson Library and Museum and the Blanton Museum of Art, and operates various auxiliary research amenities, such as the J. J. Pickle Research Campus and the McDonald Observatory.

-Amongst the university faculty are recipients of the Nobel Prize, Pulitzer Prize, the Wolf Prize, the Primetime Emmy Award, the Turing Award, and the National Medal of Science, as well as many other awards.
+Amongst the university faculty are recipients of the Nobel Prize, the Pulitzer Prize, the Wolf Prize, the Primetime Emmy Award, the Turing Award, and the National Medal of Science, as well as many other awards.

 Notable Alumni

-• Mark Dennis 2007 Sc.
+• Mark Dennis, 2007 Sc.
 Award-winning filmmaker, Strings

-• Joseph M. Watt 1972 J.D.
+• Joseph M. Watt, 1972, J.D.
 Chief Justice, Oklahoma Supreme Court

 • Fernando Belaúnde Terry 1935 B.A.
-Former president of Peru (1963–1968, 1980–1985)Scott McClellan 1991 B.A.
-Former White House Press Secretary (2003–2006)
+Former president of Peru (1963–1968, 1980–1985) Scott McClellan, 1991 B.A., Former White House Press Secretary (2003–2006)

-University of Wisconsin-Madison
+22. University of Wisconsin-Madison

 It was the first public university established in Wisconsin and remains the oldest and biggest public university in the state.

 It became a land-grant institution in the year 1866.
 The 933 acre (378 ha) major campus includes four National Historic Landmarks.
-University of Wisconsin-Madison is organized into 20 schools and colleges, which enrolled 30,361 undergraduate and 14,052 graduate students in 2018-2019.
+The University of Wisconsin-Madison is organized into 20 schools and colleges, which enrolled 30,361 undergraduate and 14,052 graduate students in 2018–2019.

-The University employs over 21,600 faculty and staff.
+The university employs over 21,600 faculty and staff.
 The university’s comprehensive academic program offers 136 undergraduate majors, along with 148 master’s degree programs and 120 doctoral programs.

 Wisconsin is one of the founding members of the Association of American Universities.
 During the month of August 2018, 24 Nobel laureates and 2 Fields medalists have been associated with UW-Madison as alumni, faculty, or.